 21:24 - Tom Soderstrom

 I think the open source, I'm old enough to have gone through the open source wars, where the open source was a toy.
 It was bad, it was inferior to commercial.
 All of that has kind of gone away, at least at JPL.
 Now it's what's most appropriate for the problem at hand.
 It's more economical.
 It's much faster to experiment.
-Another one is in open sources, we don't have to develop everything ourselves anymore.
+Another one is... in open source is, we don't have to develop everything ourselves anymore.
 We can develop it, and then if we can release it open source, we can get help to make it better.
 And then it helps us retain and attract talent.
 This one is interesting.

 22:05 - Saron Yitbarek